newlisponrockets/newLISP-on-Rockets/docs/index.md

 Specifically, Rockets contains a **blog** and a **forum**, but they are connected to a single user login and a single database.

 All new blog posts appear in the forum under a different view, but only Admins can create new blog posts.
-Any registered user can create new forum threads, however, or reply to blogs or to other forum threads.
+Any registered user can create new forum threads, reply to blogs, or reply to other forum threads.

 To learn more about running a Rockets blog, click here: [Running a Rockets blog](running_rockets_blog.md)